MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Denodo.md

      By default, the Microsoft Power BI Gateway sends the user principal name (UPN) when it performs an SSO authentication operation.
 Therefore, you'll need to review the attribute that you'll use as a login identifier in Denodo Kerberos Authentication and, if it's different from `userPrincipalName`, adjust the gateway settings according to this value.

-   * The Microsoft Power BI Gateway configuration file called Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.config, stored at \Program Files\On-premises data gateway has two properties called `ADUserNameLookupProperty` and `ADUserNameReplacementProperty` that allow the gateway to perform local Azure AD lookups at runtime.
+   * The Microsoft Power BI Gateway configuration file called `Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.config`, stored at `\Program Files\On-premises data gateway` has two properties called `ADUserNameLookupProperty` and `ADUserNameReplacementProperty` that allow the gateway to perform local Azure AD lookups at runtime.
 The `ADUserNameLookupProperty` must specify against which attribute of the local AD it must map the user principal name that comes from Azure AD.
 So, in this scenario, `ADUserNameLookupProperty` should be `userPrincipalName`.
 Then, once the user is found, the `ADUserNameReplacementProperty` value indicates the attribute that should be used to authenticate the impersonated user (the attribute that you'll use as the login identifier in Denodo).

      You should also take into account that changes in this configuration file are at the gateway level, and therefore will affect any source with which SSO authentication is done through the Microsoft Power BI Gateway.